Find a Dive Center

 Exmouth is a small town on the Coral Coast of Western Australia, approx 1300km north of Perth.
 It is a very popular destination with divers due to the migrating whale shark population that passes through every year from April to July.

 Ningaloo Reef is on Exmouth’s doorstep and is the only large reef in the world found so close to land, only 100m offshore at its closest point so can be reached by just stepping off land.
-Although famed for its seasonal Whale Shark encounters it is also rich in marine life and coral and is home to many more marine species such as Manta Rags, Dolphins, Sharks and the strange Dugong.
+Although famed for its seasonal Whale Shark encounters it is also rich in marine life and coral and is home to many more marine species such as Manta Rays, Dolphins, Sharks and the strange Dugong.

 Climate